OutSystems/docs-product/src/develop/ui/patterns/web/controls/dropdown.md

 ---
 tags: runtime-traditionalweb;
-summary: Dropdown allows end-users to make a choice from several options.
+summary: Dropdown allows end users to make a choice from several options.
 ---

 # Dropdown

-Allow end-users to make a choice from several options.
+Allow end users to make a choice from several options.

 Use the Dropdown to offer a choice of more than four options.
 For a very large number of options, consider using the Dropdown Select to avoid loss of context.